 - WARM HOLD operates for up to 99 minutes, 99 seconds. - Opening the oven door cancels WARM HOLD.
-Close the door and touch WARM HOLD, then touch START/ENTER if additional WARM HOLD time is desired. - Food cooked covered should be covered during WARM HOLD. - Pastry items (pies, turnovers, etc.) should be uncovered during WARM HOLD. - 1.
-Put hot, cooked food in oven and close the door.

-- Complete meals kept warm on a dinner plate should be covered during WARM HOLD. - Do not use more than one complete WARM HOLD cycle (about 1 hour, 40 minutes).
+Close the door and touch WARM HOLD, then touch START/ENTER if additional WARM HOLD time is desired. - Food cooked covered should be covered during WARM HOLD. - Pastry items (pies, turnovers, etc.) should be uncovered during WARM HOLD. - Complete meals kept warm on a dinner plate should be covered during WARM HOLD. - Do not use more than one complete WARM HOLD cycle (about 1 hour, 40 minutes).
 The quality of some foods will suffer with extended time.